lightningnetwork/lnd/sphinx/README.md

 # lightning-onion
-This repository houses an implementation of the [Lightning Network's](lightning.network) onion routing protocol.
+This package houses an implementation of the [Lightning Network's](lightning.network) onion routing protocol.
 The Lightning Network uses onion routing to securely, and privately route HTLC's (Hash-Time-Locked-Contracts, basically a conditional payment) within the